Reds vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Reds vs. Padres: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Cincinnati Reds and TJ Friedl take the field in the second game of a three-game series against Fernando Tatis Jr. and the San Diego Padres on Saturday at Great American Ball Park.
+Will Benson and the Cincinnati Reds will square off against Juan Soto and the San Diego Padres at Great American Ball Park in the final of a three-game series, Sunday at 1:40 PM ET.

-The Reds are listed as +135 moneyline underdogs for this matchup against the Padres (-160).
-The total is 11 runs for the matchup (with -115 odds on the over and -105 odds to go under).
+The Reds are -145 moneyline favorites for this matchup against the Padres (+120).
+The total is 11 runs for this matchup (with -105 odds on the over and -115 odds to go under).

 Rep your team with officially licensed Reds gear!
 Head to Fanatics to find jerseys, shirts, and much more.